 I have a team of developers in India I’ve helped manage and, over the years, I’ve kept track of some English pitfalls we’ve run into.
 As I look through the communication, there are a bunch of items I’ve had to repeat several times.
 I get that it’s not easy to learn things one way (Indian English) and then have to all of a sudden switch how you talk to another way – especially when it’s the same language, like English.
 You’ve learned one way, which is what you learned in school and how your friends talk but then going to American English, you find how have to make lots of adjustments, which are subtle.

+I’m not a grammar expert.
+The goal here is just to explain what sounds right.
+If you want to dig further into the meanings and real reasons, feel free to do that.
 A great resource (much better than this page – and more correct) is the Spoken English Cafe.

 First, a tip on pronunciation…